 We recommend you consult your local medical professional if you have concerns regarding vertigo, particularly if the symptoms last for a long period of time and reoccur regularly.
 Below we assess what causes vertigo, highlighting some of its more common causes.

 There are different causes or underlying health conditions that may lead to vertigo.
-But what causes vertigo?
-In this section, we highlight a number of key causes which could result in experiencing vertigo.

 Some popular treatment methods include: